elementor/elementor-developers-docs/src/getting-started/first-addon.md

 add_action( 'elementor/widgets/widgets_registered', 'register_hello_world_widget' );
 ```

-The header comments are a basic way WordPress uses to provide information about plugins.
+Header comments are the standard way WordPress uses to provide information about plugins:

 ![Plugins screen](/assets/img/elementor-addon-plugin-screen.png)

-The widget registration function is the way Elementor registers new widgets.
-We use the `elementor/widgets/widgets_registered` lifecycle hook and run the `register_hello_world_widget()` function.
+Elementor register new widgets with the widget registration function.
+Here, we will use the `elementor/widgets/widgets_registered` lifecycle hook to run the `register_hello_world_widget()` function.

 The function first loads the two widget files and then registers the widget classes using the widget manager.
+After running the code, the widget panel will display the two widgets:

 ![The two widgets in the widgets panel](/assets/img/elementor-addon-widgets.png)

-### 1st Widget
+### The First Widget

-**widgets/hello-world-widget-1.php**
+The first widget is `widgets/hello-world-widget-1.php`.
+It’s quite simple, it simply prints the text, "Hello World" on the screen.
+Create it using the following code:

 ```php
 <?php